vekatze/neut/book/src/basis.md

 - Neut is call-by-value
 - Neut is impure
 - The type of `main` must be `() -> unit`
-- A module named `core` is treated specially (treated as the "prelude" library)
+- The compiler has built-in references to names under `core`
 - Syntactic constructs like `List[1, 2, 3]` depend on functions in `core`